Double your joy this holiday season by purchasing awesome presents that are also gifts that give back! This post has

 World Vision holds an extra special place in my heart.
 They are a a global Christian humanitarian organization that partners with children, families, and their communities to reach their full potential by tackling the causes of poverty and injustice.

-I had the absolute honor of traveling to Ecuador with World Vision last September to witness their incredible work firsthand.
+I had the absolute honor of traveling to Ecuador with World Vision in September 2019 to witness their incredible work firsthand.
 The trip included kicking off their new #chosen child sponsorship initiative that gives children the power to choose their own sponsors.

 I’ve talked to many, many readers who love to give the gift of child sponsorship through World Vision.
 And World Vision also has a Charity Gift Catalog where you can give everything from medicine to soccer balls to animals to clean water to education and more.